proximitybbdo/bpform/README.markdown

 * /clients
   * /client-name
     * /project-name
-      * /deploy
-      * /watch

-All SWF-files dropped in the watch folder will be deployed automatically.
+All SWF-files dropped in the `project-name` folder will be deployed automatically.
+You can overwrite newer versions, they will be versioned inside the deploy folder.
-SWF must follow the following naming convention: NAME_100x100_nl.swf
+SWF must follow the following naming convention: CLIENT_PROJECT_WIDTHxHEIGHT_LANG.swf

+For example: ING_EndOfYear_728x90_NL.swf